DataMas/HLS-TSP/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The repository includes an implementation of Genetic Algorithm solving the Traveling Salesman Problem for High Level Synthesis
+The repository includes an implementation of Genetic Algorithm solving the Traveling Salesman Problem for High Level Synthesis.

 The project was implemented for the purposes of the Hardware Design for High Level Synthesis course of the 9th semester of DUTh.

 This repo contains 2 branches: